JabRef/user-documentation/en/import-export/endnotefilters.md

+# EndNote Export Filter

 {% hint style="warning" %}
 This information is outdated.
-Pleae help to improve it.
+Please help to improve it.
 {% endhint %}

-# EndNote Export Filter

 ## Export from JabRef